 10. Install clip-on aero extensions that you can shift from on a drop bar road bike.

 While you can install clip-on aero bars on a drop bar road bike with mechanical shifting, you can’t shift from the aero bars.
 With eTap, you can shift from both hand positions, and best of all, the installation is incredibly easy.
 Once you have your clip-ons installed, all you have to do is attach a pair of eTap Blips or Clics remote shifter buttons to the ends of your aero extensions, then unwrap the handlebar tape down to the shifter, plug the Blips or Clics into your drop bar road shifters, rewrap the tops of your handlebars (now with the eTap Blips or Clics wires underneath the tape) and you are done.
 With this setup you can shift from both the handlebars and the aero extensions.
 Change your mind and want to remove the clip-ons?
 No problem, just reverse the process.

 11. eTap drop bar brake levers have micro-tunable Reach Adjust™.

 No matter what size hands you have or how you prefer to set up your brakes, eTap brake levers can be set up to fit you perfectly.
-All it takes is a 2.5mm hex key to access the adjustment screw on the side of the shift lever for mechanical braking eTap levers or underneath the shift lever on hydraulic braking eTap HRD levers.
+All it takes is a 2.5mm hex key to access the adjustment screw on the side of the shift lever for mechanical braking eTap levers or underneath the shift lever on hydraulic eTap HRD levers.